Just the thought of it makes me shudder.

 "I can only imagine."

-I doubted that she could.
+I seriously doubted she could.

 "I wanted to do it for you for Valentine's Day," I called out to her as she left the room.
 "The heart...Valentine's heart...I'm yours."